beck03076/favorito/README.md

 # How to Use

-Once the app is started, just enter a github username in the search form and click on search, that's it, you will see the favorito finding the favorite programming language of the github user.
+Once the app is started, just **enter a github username in the search form and click on search**, that's it, you will see the favorito finding the favorite programming language of the github user.

 # How to run the test suite

 Use the following commands to run the test suites

-$ cd favorito
+* $ cd favorito
-$ rspec
+* $ rspec
-$ rake cucumber
+* $ rake cucumber

 # Tests Coverage